KTiago/Grass/README.md

 - We have chosen a blocking implementation, where the client waits for a server response, for any command.
 The only exception to this is for the put and get commands, where of course the file upload/download is done in parallel.
 - We chose to stick with a 64-bit compilation.
 (Important for some exploits)
+- The grass.conf file must be placed where where the binaries/scripts are launched from.
+- The base dir setting in the conf file is relative to the conf file itself, and the path specified must exist before starting the program.